Wint3rmute/baczek.me/content/custom-sequencer-idea-dump.md

 are global.
 Sounds kinda crazy but this could actually be done very easily with an embedded python interpreter.

+Define short operators for doing basic sound manipulation such as shifting by an octave, doubling in length (LilyPond syntax to the rescue?).

 I'll need to figure out some way to do smooth parameter automation though.

+## Embedded scripting language?

+Rust has Rhai, I'm kinda eager to try it :)

+Figuring a custom langauge could be a funny adventure, I could start from some very limited Lisp implementation.

 ## Crazy ideas dump